RAG-AgenticAI-Hackathon/hackathon_project/backend/docs/architecture.md

 We use all-MiniLM-L6-v2 (sentence-transformers) — runs locally, no API key needed, no cost per query.

 ### LLM Selection
-Claude was chosen because it performs well on document-based question answering and follows instructions reliably when working with retrieved context.
+Groq running Llama 3.3 70B (`llama-3.3-70b-versatile`) was chosen because it performs well on document-based question answering, follows instructions reliably when working with retrieved context, and Groq's API is fast and free — a good fit for a hackathon.

 ### Chunking Strategy
 We started with a chunk size of 500 tokens and an overlap of 50 tokens.
 These values provided a good balance between retrieval accuracy and context coverage during initial testing.